In Search of a Cyclops

 Because knowing an outcome beforehand often helps us understand a delivery better

-Writing or reading a delivery about everything is probably as complicated a task as it can get.
+Writing or reading a delivery about Everything is probably as complicated a task as it can get.
 Yet this delivery should not be that complicated in writing that it interferes with getting the conclusion.
 It is true that sometimes words can get in the way.
 So, taking most of the writing out, here is the conclusion of In Search of a Cyclops.
 Be forewarned that you may like the conclusion in short form a lot; but then again you may not (and you will like reading the whole book a lot better).

-Agreed, this is a simple delivery of a completeness, but it is also complex because getting the deeper layers of the image requires the focus of the writer and the reader to be well-aligned in various aspects.
-The question can be misunderstood as our looking only for what dough is, but that slightly different question calls for a conclusion of another kind.
-If we are looking for the essence of dough, then we cannot expect a singular answer because dough is a substance that to some extent will always be complex.
+Agreed, this is a simple delivery of a completeness, but it is also complex because getting the deeper layers of the image right requires the focus of the writer and the reader to be well-aligned in various aspects.
+The question can for instance be misunderstood as our looking only for what dough is, but that slightly different question calls for a conclusion of another kind.
+If we are looking for the essence of dough, then we wouldn't expect a singular answer because dough is a substance that to some extent will always be complex.

-Mentioning dough here is done to further explain the conclusion of this book: there is no singular answer to matter at the material level, while there can be a singular answer to it at the abstract level.
+Mentioning dough here is done to further explain the conclusion of this book: There is no singular answer to matter at the material level, while there can be a singular answer to it at the abstract level.
 The mechanism of matter is complex.
 But it's not that complex it cannot be understood, for it is easy to understand when the essence of matter is viewed in the right light.
 It takes climbing an entire mountain in this book before that right light is delivered.
-But here it is in short: There is a natural variety to the foundation of matter, and — still — at the abstract level we can find satisfying singular answers.
-A bagel is a thing, and the thing is singular.
-It is the hole and nothing but the hole that declares the specific piece of dough a bagel, and we can only find the singular outcome at the abstract level (for a bagel is a name lent to a certain shape of dough).
+Still, who wants to read entire books anymore nowadays?
+So here is the conclusion delivered in a short and easy to comprehend way: There is a natural variety to the foundation of matter, and — yet — at the abstract level we can find satisfying singular answers.
+When looking for the essence of the word surf we must conclude the answer is not found with the ocean.
+The answer is also not found with the land.
+The word surf is only understood in light of the ocean and the land.
+Matter is like the surf: it comes about not because of one reality, but because of two.

-Naturally, this conclusion of the book can be read as if it were something funny, simplistic, and that is why a longer delivery provides a more intriguing and more satisfying answer.
-How all is organized is not a matter of one truth, but of several truths, and some simple math is used in this book to bring this point home.
-You may not like all of the writing, but a good and satisfying work-out for the brain is guaranteed (or your money back).
+Naturally, the conclusion of the book that a bagel is a bagel because of the hole and nothing but the hole can be read as if it were something funny, simplistic, and that is why a longer delivery provides a more intriguing and more satisfying answer.
+How all is organized is not a matter of one truth, but of several truths, and some simple math is used in this book to bring the point home.
+You may not like all of the writing, on some level it's probably boring to our modern minds so used to exciting truths, but a good and satisfying workout for the brain is guaranteed (or your money back).

-You see, the final delivery is simple.
+The final delivery is simple.
 And complex.
 But simple.
 Though complex. ©

 Help Spread the Knowledge about Nothing and Everything!